 You’d make a big pot of this, let it cook slowly, and enjoy for a couple of days in various forms.
 The first night’s serving was all about the presentation: the meat would be removed from the pot and arranged nicely on a platter surrounded by all the vegetables.
 Everything was composed.
 The broth was on the side, or saved for the next meal.

 Traditionally, no matter the protein, the remains were made into “Red Flannel Hash” a mixture of all those veggies and whatever remnants of the meat remain.
 The “red” in the hash is obviously from the beets, which color everything in their path, including the cook.
+I’m not a fan of beets, so if I use them, I pick the milder golden or chioggia, the red candy striped beets.

 Since not everyone in my family eats meat, I wanted to make a healthier, vegetarian version, cooked quickly.
 I knew the flavor would be different from the original version, but I wanted a hearty, brothy stew that would satisfy everyone and tickle that place in my memory that recalls a childhood kitchen in a single whiff.